Neural Mean-Field Games: Extending Mean-Field Game Theory with Neural Stochastic Differential Equations: The Simulation of Infectious Diseases

 \subsubsection{A Data-Driven Evolving Cost}

 The cost $J$ associated with the drift from equation $\ref{eq: neuralMFG population_dynamics}$ has now become data-driven, where the neural network output $\mu_\theta$ partially describes the players' strategies.
 Because the observed data only includes measurements describing the dynamics of the population, we minimize a population-based cost $J$, of which the evolving loss $G$ is defined by the difference between the predicted, $\hat{m}^N_s$, and $m^N_s$ observed state of the population at time $s$.
+Due to the imbalance within the ratio susceptible, infected, and recovered players, we scale the loss by 1, $10^4$, and $10^3$ for the states $S$, $I$, and $R$, respectively.
+Here, we capitalize on the residuals of the infected state to accurately capture the quickly changing dynamics.
 We do not model a terminal loss, i.e., $G(x_T^i, m(T)) = 0$.
 The resulting loss is defined below

 To provide the neural MFG with a warm start when optimizing the transition rates, we make an initial rate estimate.
-The details of this estimation are presented in Appendix \ref{A: rate_estimate}.
+The details of this estimation are presented in Appendix \ref{appendix: experimental details}.